peczenyj/MooseX/README.md

 #### Trait Expires

-This trait will wrap the original value and set one expiration time (in seconds).
+This trait will wrap the original value and set one expiration time (in seconds, -1 to never expires).
 Accepts one tuple (array) of [ value, expiration ].

 ```ruby
 requires 'moosex'